Highway Bodies – coming Feb 2019

 Christie travels to run, to forget.
 She has no place to call home, but desperately wishes she did.

 Roslyn has never been overseas and fears getting stuck in one place.
 If she’s never left Melbourne, how does she know that’s home?

-A crossing of paths in Berlin, wine, and wifi leads to the two travelling together, and as they travel the two find some things they were looking for, and maybe something they weren’t…
+A crossing of paths in Berlin, wine, and wifi leads to the two traveling together, and as they travel the two find some things they were looking for, and maybe something they weren’t… (that thing is friendship.)

 Jalen, lover of B-grade sci-fi movies, meets the far-too-handsome P in a cafe while deciding whether or not to skip uni again.
 When P invites them along to a double feature of Robot Monster and Cat Women of the Moon, Jalen can hardly believe that hot boys like bad sci-fi, too.
 But as their relationship progresses, Jalen realizes P leaves them wondering if they’re on the same page about what dating means, and if that’s what they’re doing.

-A story about a girl with no heart who finds a girl who can turn into a wolf in the middle of a forest in Fitzroy.
+A girl without a heart finds a girl who can turn into a wolf in the middle of a forest that has appeared in Fitzroy.

 One cousin convinces the other that they should go down to the riverbank to look for faeries.

 The seasons are all sisters, and they can all never meet.

 Met her when she was tryina steal the knives in the kitchen.

 I have a Patreon where you can pledge and then read short stories I post.
 The minimum is $1 a story, if you want to check it out: patreon.com/alisonevans.
 I also have an Etsy shop where you can buy my zines.